7/31/2011

 What is it about some songs that make us bawl like a baby?

-Lost youth?
-(Growin' Up, It Was a Very Good Year, I Loved These Days)
+• Lost youth?
+(It Was a Very Good Year, 100 Years, I Loved These Days)

-Sometimes the words don't even matter - all it takes is a heart-breaking chord change or crescendo to tear at our hearts, like Samuel Barber's haunting Adajio for Strings or Jeff Buckley's wrenching version of Hallelujah.
+• Sometimes, the words don't even matter - all it takes is a heart-breaking chord change or crescendo to tear at our hearts, like Samuel Barber's haunting Adajio for Strings or Jeff Buckley's wrenching versoin of Hallelujah.

 1. 100 Years, Five for Fighting